cs1302uga/cs1302-tutorials/visibility/visibility.rst

 In this tutorial, we cover each available visibility option with a few examples, often illustrated using a combination of `UML diagrams <uml_tutorial>`__ and code snippets.
-The order in which the visibilities is covered is deliberate, starting with visibility that makes something visible from the least number of places and ending with the visibility that makes something visible from all places.
+The order in which the visibilities are covered is deliberate; we start with the option that makes something visible from the least number of locations, then work through the rest in the order of increasing visibility.

-The two visibilities in the middle are somewhere between.
+While you are likely already familiar private and public visibility, please do not assume that you already understand how it works.
+Over the years, we have found that many students have a somewhat flawed conceptual model for how private visibility works that is actually more complicated that what it actually is.
+Regardless of your experiece, you should work through each visibility example in this tutorial until you are able to:

+1. correctly determine the visibility outcome and justification; and
+2. write your own code that illustrates a similar visibility scenario.

+We encourage you to make Piazza posts about your examples, ask questions, and help others to understand the important details of visibility.

 ## Private Visibility